dftbplus/dftbplus/INSTALL.rst

 * **My library settings in a "_LIBRARIES" variable are ignored**

-  In order to be consistent with the naming scheme suggeted by the CMake documentation, all library related cache variables had been changed to singular nouns, e.g. ::
+  In order to be consistent with the naming scheme suggested by the CMake documentation, all library related cache variables had been changed to singular nouns, e.g. ::